laravel/nova-docs/4.0/metrics/defining-metrics.md

 #### Max

-The `max` methods may be used to calculate the maximum of a given column over time:
+The `max` methods may be used to calculate the maximum value of a given column over time:

 ```php
 return $this->maxByMonths($request, Order::class, 'total');